-If you want your stimulus check to grow over time, you’d likely be better off investing some (or all) of it in the stock market.
+If you want your new 2021 stimulus check to grow over time, you could do better investing some (or all) of it in the stock market.

 We compared Alpha Vantage’s historical stock data for April 13, 2020 — the Monday after the first round of relief payments went out — to data for Feb.
 8, 2021, the date this article was written.

 Here’s what we found, and obviously we don't know how these particular stocks will perform in the future.

 What your $1,200 investment would be worth today: $15,189.87

 Total increase: 1,165.82%